Bill Belichick leaving New England Patriots after 24 seasons as head coach: Report

-(WKBN) – Longtime NFL head coach Bill Belichick and the New England Patriots have mutually agreed to part ways as of Thursday, according to ESPN insider Adam Schefter.
+(WKBN) – Longtime NFL head coach Bill Belichick and the New England Patriots have mutually agreed to part ways as of Thursday.

+Belichick and team owner Robert Kraft announced the move to the media Thursday at Gillette Stadium.
+They didn’t take questions.

 Belichick’s tenure in New England lasted 24 years, and he is regarded as one of the most successful NFL head coaches of all time and the architect of the most decorated dynasty of the league’s Super Bowl era.